 Aloisia Pollock, Reflexologist, was certified by the American Reflexology Certification Board (ARCB) in 1996.
 She has been practicing since 1988 and currently her practice covers the Jefferson and Damariscotta, Maine, areas.
 She also owns and operates Sunset Cabins, a vacation spot on Damariscotta Lake.
 Aloisia is a former president of the Maine Council of Reflexologists and attends international Reflexology conferences.
 She has a business and education background, studies and instructs Yoga, and has a national sweater business.
 Aloisia teaches Reflexology at DSM.

-Louis M. Pontillo, M.S., L.Ac., has been a student of East Asian philosophy and physical arts for nearly thirty years.
+Louis M. Pontillo, M.S., has been a student of East Asian philosophy and physical arts for nearly thirty years.
 He holds a B.S. in Professional Health Sciences, and an M.S. in Oriental Medicine.
-He is board certified in acupuncture, and licensed in the State of Maine to practice acupuncture and custom Chinese herbal formulas.
 Louis is an avid practitioner of the martial arts, and loves to share what he practices.
 He teaches Centering at DSM and lives in Montville with his family.
 Visit Louis’s Web site at www.dragonrainhealth.com

 Emily Waltz, B.S., L.M.T., is a 2002 graduate of the University of Rhode Island with a B.S. in Marine Biology and a minor in Arts.
 Emily is the Assistant Director, Director of Admissions, director of Continuing Education, and DSM Store Manager.
 She graduated from DSM in 2004.
 Combining her love and knowledge of science, water, and the art of touch, Emily teaches Anatomy, Physiology, Hydrotherapy, Deep Tissue, Maniken,® and supervises Clinic.
 In her practice, A Touch of Aquarius, she specializes in Therapeutic Massage, pregnancy massage, Shiatsu, and hydrotherapy treatments, and perinatal massage.